Kardnit/S3-Portfolio/Learning Outcomes IP/README.md

 ...

 ### 4. DigitalOcean Database
-I use DigitalOcean Database to display the products that my clients wishes to and testing purposes (by creating testing tables) the reason I use this database is
+I use DigitalOcean Database to store/display the products that my clients wishes to and testing purposes (by creating testing tables) the reasons I use this database are

 1) Easy setup and maintenance
 2) Highly scalable